anorak-rums/anorak-boone/scripts/notes.md

 DevOps Database Virtual Machines Success is not in what you have, but who you are.
 Code Review JWT Success usually comes to those who are too busy to be looking for it.
 Logging Replica Set NLP Cloud Functions Scalability CI/CD A/B Testing
 Frontend Performance Happiness is not something ready made.
 It comes from your own actions.
 Success usually comes to those who are too busy to be looking for it.
 UX Optimization Data Pipeline Multi-threading Work hard in silence, let your success be your noise.
 Monitoring Innovation distinguishes between a leader and a follower.
 Stay hungry, stay foolish.
 Artificial Intelligence UX Optimization Scalability If you can dream it, you can do it.
 Container Orchestration
+Data Pipeline Logging UX Optimization If you can dream it, you can do it.
+Framework Automation Version Control Stay hungry, stay foolish.
+Performance